 Middlemen who sell vendor products for a commission.
-Typically the word affiliate is in relation to ONLINE middlemen.
-I am personally one of these (See my story).
+Typically the word affiliate is in relation to online middlemen.
+I am personally one of these (See my affiliate story).

 Most people who get into online marketing get started as an affiliate because they do not own any products.
 They want something to sell.
 This was the case with me when I got started and to this day, most of the work I do online revolves around being an affiliate.